 Teens are empowered to lean in and co-design their own journey.
 This may involve deepening their nature-based skills and exploration, epic adventures further afield, leading and honouring rites of passage, weaving their energy in with the adult program, or being in service and supported to mentor younger kids.

-With our village reunited after adventurous mornings the afternoons are free flowing.
-Villagers play with new friends, practice their new skills, share their talents with an impromptu workshop or board game or just chill out.
+With our village reunited after adventurous mornings, the afternoons are free-flowing.
+Villagers play with new friends, practice new skills, share their talents with an impromptu workshop or board game or just chill out.
 Some might wish to head off for a wander or take some quiet time to rest and relax.

 Participants need to bring a tent and camping gear.

 Separate programs for kids, teens, littlies (0-3) and adults

 Kids aged 4 and up, and teens go out in small similar-aged groups with experienced nature connection mentors.